william-c-fenton/CMSC-447-Voting-03/README.md

 #Setup:

+This program REQUIRES python 3.9.7 (as opposed to 3.10.0, not sure if it works on other versions/patches).

-Please be sure to have the software installed as outlined in requirements.txt, especially Python 3 and Django ver.
-3.2.8!
+Please be sure to have the software installed as outlined in requirements.txt.
+If you're using the correct version of Python, everything should install smoothly.

 To use the selenium tests, please use a Chrome webdriver, and keep it in the C:\ drive.

 The webpage was developed and run in PyCharm 2021.2.2 Professional Edition.
 Execution instructions are as follows:

 #Execution of program:

-Use the following command to run the webpage.
+Use the following commands to run the webpage.
 Click the link provided to be taken to the webpage:

 _python manage.py runserver_